dashih/imladris/config/email/README.md

 Port 143 - IMAP unencrypted + STARTTLS.

 Port 993 - IMAPS.
 Same as Port 465; no clients seem to ever start off with IMAPS, preferring to just use STARTTLS.

+Note: Use `.forward` files to forward root and user mail to a less-privileged alerts user.